:::: One-line Brief//

-Branches of Salsola Kali turn and twist in themselves which distributes the weight of the tumbleweed uniformly.
+Branches of Russian Thistle (Salsola Kali) turn and twist in themselves which distributes the weight of the tumbleweed uniformly.
 This helps tumbleweed disperse seeds over large areas.

 One of the biggest military challenges in a dessert-like (hostile) environment is the fast mobility of individual troops.
 Wherever they cannot be airdropped they must be transported in heavily armored vehicles, which slows down logistics.
 Furthermore, they are put together in the same vehicle which is a risk.
 A lightweight military vehicle needs to be designed for individual troops.
 The vehicle should be easily maneuverable and equipped with enough firepower to execute a fast surgical strike.